Are you noticing that fewer and fewer of your Facebook fans are seeing your content i.e. your Facebook organic reach is going down ?

 It’s not always about the quality of your content; a lot of it is related to your ability to capture their attention.

-Here’s an example of a post on Social Media Examiner’s Facebook Page that has an image that describes exactly what the content is about and will attract attention.
+Here’s an example of a post on Social Media Examiner’s Facebook Page.
+It has an image that describes exactly what the content is about and will attract attention.

 Check out this post on creating visual images.